Skip to Main Content

 Navigate Austrian casting agencies, ÖGB union considerations, and talent rates for productions across Vienna, Salzburg, and Tyrol

+Here is how this works in practice.
 Casting local talent and extras isn't just about finding faces—it's about capturing authentic cultural nuances that make your production believable.
-Whether you're shooting a period drama in Salzburg or a contemporary commercial in Vienna, working with local casting professionals ensures you get the right look, language skills, and cultural understanding for your project.
-The Austrian casting landscape includes everything from major Viennese agencies representing established actors to regional specialists who know every face in their territory.
+Whether you're shooting a period drama in Salzburg or a modern commercial in Vienna, working with local casting pros makes sure you get the right look, language skills, and cultural knowing for your project.
+The Austrian casting landscape has everything from major Viennese agencies representing set up actors to regional pros who know each face in their area.
 Getting this right from the start saves time, money, and potential cultural missteps that could derail your production.

 Understanding the Austrian Casting Landscape